-This work focuses on the non-Hermitian interacting Stark model with the system size $L$ at half-filling with the total particle number $N=L/2$.
-We apply the exact diagonalization method to study such a non-Hermitian system with the Hilbert space dimension $D=\left( \right)$ under PBCs and OBCs, respectively.
-For convenience, we shall set $J=1$ as the unit of energy and choose $V=1$, $g=0.1$, and $\alpha=0.5$ for our discussion.
+This work focuses on the non-Hermitian interacting Stark model with system size $L$ at half filling and total particle number $N=L/2$.
+We apply the exact diagonalization method to study this non-Hermitian system with Hilbert space dimension $D=\left( \right)$ under PBCs and OBCs, separately.
+For convenience, we set $J=1$ as the unit of energy and choose $V=1$, $g=0.1$, and $\alpha=0.5$ for our discussion.